 What Is a Uterine Massage?

-Uterine massage, also known as fundal massage, involves applying firm pressure to the uterus to help it contract after childbirth.
-With one hand stabilizing your uterus at your pubic bone, your nurse or obstetric provider will use the other to provide downward and inward pressure on your stomach to firmly rub the fundus or the top part of your uterus.
-This will cause the uterine muscles to contract and the uterus to become firm.2
+Uterine massage, also called fundal massage, is when a nurse or obstetric provider applies firm pressure to the uterus to help it contract after childbirth.2 With one hand stabilizing your uterus at your pubic bone, your nurse or obstetric provider will use the other to provide downward and inward pressure on your stomach to firmly rub the fundus or the top part of your uterus.
+This helps the uterine muscles contract so the uterus becomes firm.2

 Muscular contraction of the uterus begins uterine involution, or the process of your enlarged uterus returning to its pre-pregnancy size and position.
 Uterine involution starts immediately after delivery and will assist in managing the bleeding that typically accompanies childbirth.2,8